 This particular “bike-share” idea is a partnership of three industries.
 Humana.
 Trek Bicycle Corporation and Crispin Porter + Bogusky.
 A health services corporation and a bicycle manufacturer combined resources on the bet that people are looking for new ways to move around their city.
-Although people are being motivated by the vague influence of climate change data.
-However, the addition of health providers, transit planners, and urban designers are eager to make the roads human again.
+However, people are being motivated by the vague influence of climate change data, the addition of health providers, transit planners, and urban designers are seeing an opportunity to make the roads human again.

 Market-Driven Change Failed

 The big boys on the block all also have their ad-eye on the advancement of HPVs.
 These companies are directly tied to selling more stuff in more ways than ever with ads called faces.
 HPV stations and bus shelters meant getting faces on more places as close to eye level as possible.
 When web-connected, each face could project the newest stuff, like rain gear that enhances the joy of a wet bike ride.